eitanbentora/NLP-Project-Hit-Machine/README.md

 ## Data

 Since we did not find any dataset available containing lyrics and chords, we web-scraped a new dataset.
+The created dataset can be found in [chords-and-lyrics-dataset](https://www.kaggle.com/eitanbentora/chords-and-lyrics-dataset "chords-and-lyrics-dataset")
 ### Scraping the data:
-1. Used the Spotify [artists.csv](https://www.e-chords.com/chords/ "artists.csv") file containing information about 1,104,349 artists including a popularity metric and artist's genres
+1. Used the Spotify [artists.csv](https://www.kaggle.com/ehcall/spotify-artists "artists.csv") file containing information about
+1,104,349 artists including a popularity metric and artist's genres
 2. Used the names in the Spotify dataset to find all the artists' songs on the website e-chords
 3. Downloaded all the artists' songs and chords that were available on e-chords